 - Variations in topography onsite indicate sediment fence will not function as intended or alignment is not on contour or fence crosses concentrated flow areas; changes in plan may be needed. - Design specifications for filter fabric, support posts, support fence, gravel or riprap cannot be met; substitutions may be required.
-Unapproved substitutions could lead to failure. - Drainage area appears to exceed 1⁄4 acre for 100 feet of non-reinforced silt fence and 1⁄2 acre for reinforced fence.
+Unapproved substitutions could lead to failure. - Drainage area appears to exceed 1⁄2 acre for 100 feet of non-reinforced silt fence and 1⁄2 acre for reinforced fence. - The runoff exceeds the storage volume of the silt fence.